-A new settlement at Gaydon/Lighthorne Heath will include new primary provision and a financial contribution towards secondary provision a new 3FE Primary School with nursery that will replace the existing primary school at Lighthorne Heath, which will be demolished through a phased programme.
+A new settlement at Gaydon/Lighthorne Heath will include a new 3FE Primary School with nursery that will replace the existing primary school at Lighthorne Heath, which will be demolished through a phased programme.
 The new school site will be close to the village hub/centre of the new settlement and in close proximity to the provision of new flexible community accommodation that could cater for a children's centre service if required.
 A financial contribution to accommodate secondary school pupils generated from the development will be provided as part of the development offer.
 The existing school at Kineton currently has substandard accommodation so part of this provision will be removed, allowing for the creation of a new IT, technology and science block.
 Education provision sought through the development of GLH will also allow for Special Education Needs (SEN).